niplav/site/eccentric.md

 [^5]: Another method of finding and moving to Antarctica would be from the [Tierra del Fuego](https://en.wikipedia.org/wiki/Tierra_del_fuego) to the [Siffrey point](https://en.wikipedia.org/wiki/Siffrey_point), which is much closer (~1030km).
 I'm not sure whether this is more or less likely: the [Yahgan people](https://en.wikipedia.org/wiki/Yahgan_people) have lived in the Tierra del Fuego for ~8k years, which would give far more time for for extensive exploration, and the [Prime Head](https://en.wikipedia.org/wiki/Prime_Head) is likely warmer and more hospitable than the rest of Antarctica, but I believe that the Polynesians were *much* better at spending long durations of time at sea, and at finding far away land from subtle cues.
 [^6]: Since the experiment would solely involve prostitution, my best guess<sub>80%</sub> is that it would be significantly more difficult to find a similar number of female participants.
 [^7]: I'd like to hear feedback on what people believe the right amounts of money for indifference between membership of the two groups+participation would be.
+[^8]: "Yes, I want housing costs to be AS HIGH AS POSSIBLE!
+MWAHAHAHAHAH!"